 - 15 White Rabbit Candy wrappers

-- Top with a white rabbit candy wrapper for decoration!
-Discard the wrapper before consuming.
-If you will be storing the cookies, microwave each cookie for 10 seconds before serving.
-This refreshes the cookie and the white rabbit candies which may have hardened.
+- Decorate with a white rabbit candy wrapper before serving, and discard wrapper before consuming.
+If storing, microwave each cookie for 10 seconds before serving to refresh the texture.